iTwin/changed-elements-react/packages/changed-elements-react/README.md

         />,
     ```

-5. `<NamedVersionSelectorWidget />` **Experimental** React component lets users inspect differences in properties between versions, generate reports, search for changed elements, and control element visibility.
-The following code has example of widget use but does not show off all props for widget.
+5. The `<NamedVersionSelectorWidget />` is an **experimental** React component that lets users inspect differences in properties between versions, generate reports, search for changed elements, and control element visibility.
+The following code shows an example widget initialization (does not show off all props).

     ```ts
     import { NamedVersionSelectorWidget } from "@itwin/changed-elements-react";